microsoft/FluidFramework/server/routerlicious/packages/lambdas/src/scribe/README.md

 to the summary before creating a git commit with the summary information.

-Specifically, Scribe fetches the summary via the SHA included on the summary op, fetches the "log tail" of operations between the summaryOp and the summaryAck, then adds the protocol, serviceProtocol, and log tail to the summary.
+Specifically, Scribe fetches the summary via the SHA included on the summary op, fetches the "log tail" of operations between the summaryOp's reference sequence and the current sequence number, then adds the protocol, serviceProtocol, and log tail to the summary.
 This summary is turned into a gitTree and committed to the summaryStorage.

 ## Service Summary